AlexFate/BrailleToTextTransformer/README.md

 ## Example
 * [HowTo](https://github.com/AlexFate/BrailleToTextTransformer/tree/master/BrailleExampleApp) - Project example on github
 ## Getting Started - Installation
-Your can use it as NuGetPackage, or download, compile and add reference on it in your project.
+You can use it as NuGetPackage, or download, compile and add reference on it in your project.
 ## Built With
 * [xUnit] (https://xunit.net/) - Used for testing
 * [.Net Standart](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) - Project can be restored with any version